David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Encouraging private investment in infrastructure (expressways, airports) reduces the burden on the state budget and mobilizes social resources, strictly in accordance with the law, not "capitalization".
 * The Party's viewpoint is consistent: encouraging legitimate wealth creation while ensuring social progress and equality.

+**Allegation:** Distorts Resolution 66 on law-making as a "step back for social progress" or Resolution 68 as "admitting exploitation".
+* Resolution 66 aims to innovate the legislative process to facilitate development in the new era, not to create barriers.
+* Resolution 68 affirms the private sector as an important engine, encouraging legal wealth creation, which does not mean admitting capitalist-style exploitation or abandoning socialist principles.

 **Allegation:** Demands the abolition of the leading role of the state economy, claiming it is inefficient and crowds out the private sector.
 * The state economy is a vital material tool for the State to direct and regulate the macro-economy, correct market failures, and ensure social welfare and national defense-security.
 * The leading role does not mean occupying the largest proportion, but holding key positions, leading the economy, and creating conditions for other sectors to develop.